 Oxygen therapy is type of treatment option in which extra oxygen is provided to a patient that will help their body get well.
 Usually oxygen in the body is absorbed from the air into the lungs but there are some conditions and diseases in which not enough oxygen is absorbed.
 In cases like that oxygen therapy could be an option since the extra oxygen one would receive would allow for better bodily functions while also helping the recipient of oxygen therapy to become more active.

 The way oxygen therapy works is that a tube such as a metal cylinder is supplied oxygen and that oxygen then it turn flows down and through the tube directly to the lungs.
 The flow of oxygen can occur in multiple ways: through a nasal cannula, through a facemask, or through a tiny tube that's interested in the windpipe located on the front of the neck.
-Oxygen therapy can be performed in the standard hospital setting or other medical location such as a doctor's office but it can also be performed in New York or Bolton homes.
+Oxygen therapy can be performed in the standard hospital setting or other medical location such as a doctor's office but it can also be performed in the patient's home.

-If you would like to try a round of oxygen therapy then going to your doctor to set up an appointment in their office or the hospital would be your best bet but if oxygen therapy is something you would to attempt at solving a chronic problem then perhaps home oxygen therapy sessions in your Toronto lofts would be the way to go.
+If you would like to try a round of oxygen therapy then going to your doctor to set up an appointment in their office or the hospital would be your best bet but if oxygen therapy is something you would to attempt at solving a chronic problem then perhaps home oxygen therapy sessions would be the way to go.

-You might not think that oxygen therapy is something out of the ordinary or would require the services of a doctor but oxygen is classified as a medicine, which means you must get a prescription from your doctor for it so try not to pay for oxygen services from an ad you saw on TV while staying at a Toronto B & B; that would be highly inadvisable.
+You might not think that oxygen therapy is something out of the ordinary or would require the services of a doctor but oxygen is classified as a medicine, which means you must get a prescription from your doctor for it so try not to pay for oxygen services from an ad you saw on TV that would be highly inadvisable.
 In addition to functioning better and becoming more active, two benefits of oxygen therapy we mentioned earlier, there are also other positive effects of oxygen therapy such as decreasing shortness of breath, reducing fatigue, improving sleep patterns for people diagnosed with sleep breathing disorders, and increasing lifespan of people who suffer from chronic obstructive pulmonary disease.

-Oxygen therapy doesn't have to be seen as something that will limit the way you go about your daily routine so there's no need to worry about cancelling a trip to a PEI cottage for or limiting what you do around your home, as oxygen therapy should in fact make everything better and is a safe therapy alternative!
+Oxygen therapy doesn't have to be seen as something that will limit the way you go about your daily routine so there's no need to worry about cancelling a trip or limiting what you do around your home, as oxygen therapy should in fact make everything better and is a safe therapy alternative!